 The gross economic impacts attributed to Energy Trust programs are based on program costs (including administration costs), and net incremental measure spending and net energy savings of program participants.
 Incremental measure spending by program participants consists of expenditures on energy-efficiency equipment and services such as appliances, heating, ventilation and air conditioning (HVAC) systems, lighting modifications, weatherization improvements, etc., and spending on renewable energy projects.
-Incremental measure spending generally represents the most important driver of economic impacts from energy-efficiency programs.
+Incremental measure spending-particularly spending on installations-generally represents the most important driver of economic impacts from energy-efficiency programs.

 Incremental measure spending includes direct spending on measure installation and the first round of indirect spending on equipment.
 This is important because expenditures on measure installations generally directly benefit local, Oregon contractors.
 Spending on the measures themselves will generate indirect impacts if the equipment was manufactured in Oregon.
-Spending on imported energy-efficiency equipment generates no impacts for local manufacturers, though the use of "margining" on equipment sales will generate indirect economic benefits for Oregon retailers, wholesalers, and transporters.
-13 As a result, spending on installation (labor) and equipment will produce substantially different economic impacts for the Oregon economy.
-Pinnacle received detailed incremental measure spending data from Energy Trust, and mapped this spending to over 60 different IMPLAN sectors.
-14
+Spending on imported energy-efficiency equipment generates no impacts for local manufacturers, though the use of "margining" on equipment sales will generate indirect economic benefits for Oregon retailers, wholesalers, and transporters.14 As a result, spending on